 Introducing a single-origin high-quality 100% Arabica coffee from Uganda

 Uganda is the biggest coffee exporting country in Africa, yet the average size of a coffee farm is less than 0,25 hectare – just a quarter the size of a football field.
 It’s not easy to run a profitable farm with such small resources.
 To help support economic independence of farmers, as well as more sustainable farming practices, IKEA has teamed up with a regional coffee project.
 As a result, we’re now introducing our first ever single-origin coffee to the IKEA Swedish Food Market: 100% Arabica beans from the White Nile region.
-A special coffee with a unique taste, created in cooperation with thousands of small scale farmers.
+A special coffee with a unique taste, created in cooperation with thousands of small-scale farmers.

 At IKEA, we’re always looking for social entrepreneurs or business models that share our vision.
-The White Nile project is one such initiative, and one where we see an opportunity to a long term partnership contributing to a positive development.
-The project started out almost 20 years ago, in an attempt to promote the cultivation of high quality Arabica coffee in a region known as the producer of less favored beans.
+The White Nile project is one such initiative and one where we see an opportunity to a long term partnership contributing to a positive development.
+The project started out almost 20 years ago, in an attempt to promote the cultivation of high quality Arabica coffee in a region known as the producer of less favoured beans.
 By supporting the initiative, IKEA contributes to the economic empowerment of farmers and their families.
 We’re happy to be the first global retailer to make single-origin coffee from the White Nile region broadly available.

 We believe in the importance of inclusion of women and youth to support sustainable livelihoods.
-The White Nile project encourages a more equal share of responsibilities in both farmers’ businesses and family households as well as shared access to resources to increase women’s independence.
-But it’s also about seeing the everyday life challenges, for example that access to water directly at the coffee processing site minimizes the need for long walks to fetch it elsewhere.
+The White Nile project encourages more of an equal share of responsibilities in both farmers’ businesses and family households as well as shared access to resources to increase women’s independence.
+But it’s also about seeing the everyday life challenges, for example, that access to water directly at the coffee processing site minimizes the need for long walks to fetch it elsewhere.
 Through addressing these and many more issues, coffee farming in the White Nile region will hopefully be an attractive business for generations to come.

 PÅTÅR special edition is a high-quality fresh and fruity medium roast with subtle hints of vanilla and caramel.